caar2oon/Unauthenticated-Access-Checker/README.md

 Replay the request
 Compare the response yourself

-For an application with 200+ endpoints that process takes hours and is easy to miss things.
+For an application with 200 or 300+ endpoints that process takes hours and is easy to miss things.
 This tool automates the entire workflow inside Burp Suite.

+## What it does ?
+While you browse a web application normally through Burp Proxy, the extension captures every endpoint in the background.
+When you trigger a check, it strips your session cookies and auth headers from the original request, replays it without authentication, and compares the two responses to determine whether the endpoint is protected.

+## How to use
+1. Log in to the application and browse around normally with Burp Proxy running.
+The extension will automatically capture endpoints from live traffic as you go.
+2. If you have already been browsing before loading the extension:
+   a.
+Go to the Unauth Checker tab
+   b.
+Click Import History
+   c.
+Wait for the progress bar to complete
+  All endpoints from Burp's proxy history will be loaded into the table.
+3. Check specific endpoints:
+   a.
+Click on one or more rows in the table
+   b.
+Click Check Selected
+4. Check the Result column:
+    PROTECTED	Auth is enforced
+    ACCESSIBLE	Auth may be missing — investigate POSSIBLY_ACCESSIBLE	Review manually
+    INCONCLUSIVE	Send to Repeater for manual testing
+5. You can click the Unauth Request tab to confirm the session cookie was removed
+6. Use the Result Filter dropdown to focus on ACCESSIBLE or POSSIBLY_ACCESSIBLE
+7. Click Export CSV to save results